khangvu0/calculator/README.md

 # Calculator

-This is a repository for my take on the classic game Rock, Paper, Scissors.
-The timeline of this assignment spanned four days and served as a learning opportunity to deepen my understanding of JavaScript objects and DOM manipulation.
+This is a repository for my custom-built Calculator web application.
+Designed with both functionality and aesthetics in mind, this project allowed me to strengthen my understanding of JavaScript objects, DOM manipulation, and responsive layout techniques.

 ## Live Demo